msracver/Deformable-ConvNets/README.md

 ## Disclaimer

 This is an official implementation for [Deformable Convolutional Networks](https://arxiv.org/abs/1703.06211) (Deformable ConvNets).
-Some points worth noticing are as follows:
+It is worth noticing that:

   * The original implementation is based on our internal Caffe version on Windows.
 There are slight differences in the final accuracy and running time due to the plenty details in platform switch.
   * The code is tested on official [MXNet@(commit 62ecb60)](https://github.com/dmlc/mxnet/tree/62ecb60) with the extra operators for Deformable ConvNets.